Overview of Access Control¶

 Custom roles (i.e. any roles other than the system-defined roles) can be created by the SECURITYADMIN roles as well as by any role to which the CREATE ROLE privilege has been granted.
 By default, the newly-created role is not assigned to any user, nor granted to any other role.

 For each securable object, there is a set of privileges that can be granted on it.
-Privileges are always defined as a privilege on a specified, existing object, e.g. CREATE TABLE privilege on SCHEMA myschema object.
+For existing objects, privileges must be granted on individual objects, e.g. the SELECT privilege on the

 Privileges are managed using the GRANT and REVOKE commands.
-Usage of these commands is restricted to roles that own an object or role that have the MANAGE GRANTS global privilege for the object (typically the SECURITYADMIN role).
+In regular (i.e. non-managed) schemas, usage of these commands is restricted to the role that owns an object (i.e. has the OWNERSHIP privilege on the object) or roles that have the MANAGE GRANTS global privilege for the object (typically the SECURITYADMIN role).
+In managed access schemas, object owners lose the ability to make grant decisions.
+Only the schema owner or a role with the MANAGE GRANTS privilege can grant privileges on objects in the schema, including future grants, centralizing privilege management.

 Role Hierarchy and Privilege Inheritance¶